someparty/someparty/source/articles/2018-01-14-talking-pictures.html.markdown

 [Listen: Bullshit Hardcore Band - "False Flags, News Rags and Body Bags"] (https://onedimensionalband.bandcamp.com/album/false-flags-news-rags-and-body-bags "#")

-I'm quite taken by the low-fi indie-pop of "Tear Apart," by London, Ontario's [Yess Woah](https://www.yessicawoahneil.com/).
+I'm quite taken by the lo-fi indie-pop of "Tear Apart," by London, Ontario's [Yess Woah](https://www.yessicawoahneil.com/).
 It's the first single from the upcoming album *Believe*, which arrives on January 26.
 Yess Woah's a duo, an evolution from the stage name songwriter Yessica Woahneil used on her 2016 debut *Cheekbone*.
 The band is now a duo, with Juliette Grasso joining on drums.
 A video for the song, created by [Life After Dev](https://lifeafterdev.net/), effectively pairs the tune with some vintage horror footage and accentuates the raw, timeless sound Yess Woah has on display here.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6sw__nGg9LA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>